 The user shall provide the information required in this Ordinance.

-The user shall take a minimum of one representative sample to compile that data necessary to comply with the requirements of this paragraph.
+The user shall take representative samples necessary to comply with the requirements of this Ordinance.

 Samples should be taken immediately downstream from pretreatment facilities if such exist or immediately downstream from the regulated process if no pretreatment exists.
-If other wastewaters are mixed with the regulated wastewater prior to pretreatment the user should measure the flows and concentrations necessary to allow use of the combined waste stream formula to evaluate compliance with the Wastewater Pretreatment Standards.
-Where an alternate concentration or mass limit has been calculated, the adjusted limit along with supporting data shall be submitted to the District.
+If other wastewaters are mixed with the regulated wastewater prior to pretreatment the user should measure the flows and concentrations necessary to allow use of the combined waste stream formula to evaluate compliance with the District’s Pretreatment Program.
+Where an alternate concentration or mass limit has been calculated, the adjusted limit along with supporting data shall be submitted to the District Manager.

-Sampling and analysis shall be performed in accordance with this Ordinance, as well as State and Federal guidelines.
+Sampling and analysis shall be performed in accordance with this Ordinance, and the District’s Pretreatment Program, as well as State and Federal guidelines.

-The General Manager may allow the submission of a baseline report which utilizes only historical data so long as the data provides information sufficient to determine the need for industrial pretreatment measure.
+The District Manager may allow the submission of a baseline report which utilizes only historical data so long as the data provides information sufficient to determine the need for commercial or industrial pretreatment..

-The baseline report shall indicate the time, method, date and place of sampling and methods of analysis, and shall certify that such sampling and analysis is representative of normal work cycles and expected pollutant discharges to the POTW.
+The baseline report shall indicate the time, method, date and place of sampling and methods of analysis, and shall certify that such sampling and analysis is representative of normal work cycles and expected pollutant wastewater discharges to the District infrastructure and/or POTW.

 Compliance Certification.
-A statement, reviewed by the user’s Authorized Representative and certified by a qualified professional, indicating whether Wastewater Pretreatment Standards are being met on a consistent basis, and, if not, whether additional operation and maintenance (O&M) and/or additional pretreatment is required to meet the Wastewater Pretreatment Standards and Requirements.
+A statement, reviewed by the user’s Authorized Representative and certified by a qualified professional, indicating whether the District’s Pretreatment Program is being met on a consistent basis, and, if not, whether additional operation and maintenance (O&M) and/or additional pretreatment is required.

 Compliance Schedule.
-If additional pretreatment and/or O&M will be required to meet with Wastewater Pretreatment Standards, the shortest schedule by which the user will provide such additional pretreatment and/or O&M must be provided.
-The completion date in this schedule shall not be later than the compliance date established for the applicable Wastewater Pretreatment Standard.
-A compliance schedule pursuant to this Section must meet the requirements set out in this ordinance.
+If additional pretreatment and/or O&M will be required to meet the District’s Pretreatment Program, the shortest schedule by which the user will provide such additional pretreatment and/or O&M must be provided.
+A compliance schedule pursuant to this Section must meet the requirements set out in this Ordinance.

 Signature and Report Certification.
-All baseline monitoring reports must be certified in accordance with this ordinance and signed by an Authorized Representative.
+All baseline monitoring reports must be certified in accordance with this Ordinance and signed by an Authorized Representative, as defined in the District’s Pretreatment Program.

 SEC.
 8.03.
 Compliance Schedule Progress Reports.
-The following conditions shall apply to the compliance schedule required by this ordinance:
+The following conditions shall apply to the compliance schedule required by this Ordinance:

-The schedule shall contain progress increments in the form of dates for the commencement and completion of major events leading to the construction and operation of additional pretreatment required for the user to meet the applicable Wastewater Pretreatment Standards (such events include, but are not limited to, hiring an engineer, completing preliminary and final plans, executing contracts for major components, commencing and completing construction, and beginning and conducting routing operation.);
+The schedule shall contain progress increments in the form of dates for the commencement and completion of major events leading to the construction and operation of additional pretreatment required for the user to meet the applicable District’s Pretreatment Program The events include, but are not limited to, hiring an engineer, completing preliminary and final plans, executing contracts for major components, commencing and completing construction.

-No increment referred to above shall exceed nine (9) months; and
+No event increment referred to above shall exceed nine (9) months; and

-The user shall submit a progress report to the General Manager no later than fourteen (14) days following each date in the schedule and the final date of compliance including, as a minimum, whether or not it complied with the increment of progress, the reason for any delay, and, if appropriate, the steps being taken by the user to return to the established schedule; and
+The user shall submit a progress report to the District Manager no later than fourteen (14) days following each date in the schedule and the final date of compliance including, as a minimum, whether or not it complied with the increment of progress, the reason for any delay, and, if appropriate, the steps being taken by the user to return to the established schedule; and

-In no event shall more than nine (9) months elapse between such progress reports to the General Manager.
+In no case shall more than nine (9) months elapse between such progress reports to the District Manager.